 As with any country, it is not advisable to carry large amounts of cash around with you.
-There are other options such as credit cards, travelers checks or bank cards (debit card) which are all valid forms with which to pay for things in Australia.
+There are other options such as credit cards, travelers checks, or bank cards (debit card) which are all valid forms of payment for purchases in Australia.

 Traveler's checks are one of the safest and easiest ways to transport money, because you may have them replaced if they get lost or stolen.
 If you choose to carry traveler's checks with you from your home country to Australia, be sure they are denominated in Australian Dollars.
-Most businesses -- except taxi drivers and public transportation personnel -- will accept Australia-denominated traveler's checks during regular business hours, typically between 9 a.m. and 5 p.m.
+Most businesses – with exception to taxis and public transportation methods – will accept Australia-denominated traveler's checks during regular business hours, which typically fall between 9 a.m. and 5 p.m.
 Monday through Friday.
-It is wise to bring about $100 with you in cash, so you will be able to manage upon your arrival in Australia.
+It is wise to bring about $100 with you in cash upon your arrival.

 Within the first few days of your arrival, you may want to open a checking account with a bank near your campus.
 You may directly deposit traveler's checks for free in most cases, or arrange for a wire transfer from your home bank for a fee.
 Typically, you may make an unlimited number of additional deposits or withdrawals thereafter.
-Be sure to always have sufficient funds in your account to cover all outstanding checks; if you "overdraw," the bank may impose expensive fees.
-Also be aware that there is usually a waiting period of a few days before you may withdraw the money you deposit, as a way for the bank to protect itself from fraud.
+Be sure to always have sufficient funds in your account to cover all outstanding checks.
+If you "overdraw," the bank may impose expensive fees.
+Also be aware that there is usually a waiting period of a few days before you may withdraw the money you deposit, which is a way for the bank to protect itself from fraud.

 Many college students appreciate the convenience of an ATM (Automatic Teller Machine) card.
-The card allows account holders to make deposits, withdrawals and other transactions at any time -- 24 hours a day -- through machines located throughout campus and shopping districts.
-If you have an ATM card from a bank in your home country, ask whether the Australian bank will honor it; some Personal Identification Numbers (PINs) cross national borders, while others do not.
+The card allows account holders to make deposits, withdrawals, and process other transactions at any time – 24 hours a day – through machines located throughout campus and shopping districts.
+If you have an ATM card from a bank in your home country, ask whether the Australian bank will honor it.
+Some Personal Identification Numbers (PINs) cross national borders, while others do not.
 As a safety precaution, most ATMs limit the daily withdrawal amount to $300.
 If you happen to lose your ATM card, report it immediately to your local bank office.